Javi Marroquin’s Bombshell Fight With Fiance Lauren Comeau: Kailyn Lowry Talks ‘Leaking Info’ About Javi

-Earlier this week, Teen Mom 2 fans were shocked to learn that Javi Marroquin and his fiancé Lauren Comeau allegedly had a bombshell fight that ended with the police being called.
+Earlier this week, Teen Mom 2 fans were shocked to learn that Javi Marroquin and his fiancé, Lauren Comeau, allegedly had a bombshell fight that ended with the police being called.
 The reported fight never got physical and Lauren reportedly unfollowed Javi on social media along with deleting pictures of him from her Instagram.

 Now, The Ashley’s Reality Roundup reports that there are new details about the alleged fight and Kailyn Lowry, ex-wife of Javi Marroquin, is speaking out on Twitter.

-According to the report, Javi’s sister Lidia reportedly went to Javi and Lauren’s house to pick up the couple’s son when she learned they were fighting.
+According to the report, Javi’s sister, Lidia, reportedly went to Javi and Lauren’s house to pick up the couple’s son when she learned they were fighting.
 Radar Online released a 911 call which confirmed Javi’s sister was at the house and he called the police to get her to leave his house.

 A source told The Ashley that Javi didn’t want his sister to take his son, but reportedly Lidia wouldn’t leave without Eli and that is when Javi placed the call to 911.

 It is unclear what sparked the fight between the two.
 However, The Hollywood Gossip spoke to a source who claims Javi cheated on Lauren and that is what led to the fight.
-Neither Javi nor Lauren have commented on the incident, but Javi’s ex-wife, Teen Mom 2 star Kailyn Lowry, took to Twitter to make some comments on Wednesday night.
+Neither Javi, nor Lauren have commented on the incident, but Javi’s ex-wife, Teen Mom 2 star Kailyn Lowry, took to Twitter to make some comments on Wednesday night.

 View this post on Instagram